 Whether you’re searching blog posts, medical journals, or message boards from infertility support groups, the concept of actively trying to get pregnant will pop up time and again.

 When discussing the relationship between TTC and infertility, you’re no longer talking about a casual attempt to conceive a child.
-You likely mean you’re taking the necessary steps to overcome a fertility struggle in hopes of starting a family.
+You likely mean you’re taking the necessary steps to overcome a fertility struggle in hopes of growing a family.

 Is a BFP (Big Fat Positive) Possible if You’re Dealing with Infertility?